 The rule of thumb is: your total remodeling budget should not exceed the ceiling of your neighborhood home values, otherwise you will not get your money back.

-5 Most Desirable UpdatesHere are the essentials that top realtors and builders recommend including in your bathroom renovation plan:
+Top bathroom remodeling updates and ideasHere are the essentials that realtors and builders recommend including in your bathroom renovation plan:

 1. Replace old, dated fixtures (sink, toilet, faucet, countertops): this is an easy, relatively inexpensive fix that goes a long way.